Hi, I'm Ash.

 How It Works

-Miles & Methods continuously scans credible scientific literature relevant to running and endurance training.
+The site continuously scans credible scientific literature relevant to running and endurance training.
 AI-generated summaries are updated regularly to reflect newly published or emerging work.
+I review and curate editor's picks to highlight research I find particularly worth a runner's attention.

 "The body adapts.
 The mind decides.
 The science helps us understand why."